10 Things Not to Do in Thailand

 Don't Wear Clothes that Show Too Much Skin in Religious Places

 Thais believe that religious occasions should be serious and solemn and that clothes showing too much skin should not be worn.
-When visiting temples and buildings associated with religion, women, in particular, should not bare their knees and shoulders, and the length of their skirts should be below the knee.
+When visiting temples and buildings associated with religion, everyone should not bare knees and shoulders, and the length of their skirts should be below the knee.
 It is recommended that you wear loose clothes and comfortable shoes.
 Tight dresses and trousers are not conducive to prayer and prostration.
+If you’re not dressed appropriately, many temples offer sarongs for visitors to borrow or rent.

 Don't Buy Buddha Statues and Take Them out of Thailand

 Bringing a Buddha statue out of Thailand may violate Thai regulations.
-Thai Customs requires an export license to take the figure out of Thailand.
-If you need to purchase a Buddha statue, please ask the supplier if they can provide a permit at the time of purchase.
-The Buddha statue you are buying cannot exceed 12 cm and cannot exceed 5 in number.
-Otherwise, you will need to go through more cumbersome procedures.
-If you transport Buddha statues out of the country privately without an export license, you will be severely punished and may pay a considerable fine.
-Buying Buddha statues at random is also an act of disrespect for Buddha and Buddhism.
-Most Thais dislike selling Buddha statues as decoration, which offends their religious beliefs.
+Thai Customs requires an export license to legally take a statue out of the country.
+If you plan to purchase a Buddha statue, ask the supplier whether they can provide a permit at the time of purchase.
+Statues cannot exceed 12 cm in height, and you cannot take more than five at a time; otherwise, you will need to complete more complicated procedures.
+Transporting Buddha statues privately without an export license can lead to severe penalties and considerable fines.
+Buying Buddha statues indiscriminately is also considered disrespectful to Buddha and Buddhism.
+Many Thais dislike selling Buddha statues as decoration, as it can offend their religious beliefs.

 Temple in Thailand